fivetran/dbt_salesforce_marketing_cloud/models/docs.md

 {% docs is_multipart %} Indicates whether the email is sent with Multipart/MIME enabled. {% enddocs %}

+{% docs is_wrapped %} Indicates whether an email send contains the links necessary to process tracking information for clicks. {% enddocs %}

 {% docs last_clicked %} Indicates last time a link included in a message was clicked. {% enddocs %}

 {% docs link %} Each record represents a link. {% enddocs %}